sandersCosmo/nEXO-raytracer/README.md

 The data files are written to the ```data/``` directory in the same directory as the script.
 Either create this directory or change the location of the saved files in the ```np.save``` statements at the end of the ```loop``` function.

+### Using SDF
+SDF is the shared computing resource at SLAC.
+It uses the job manager slurm.
+There is an example bash file that is used to schedule a job.
+To submit the job, execute ```sbatch <jobfile>```.
+For running many jobs, I'd recommend making a script that creates many of these job files and executes the ```sbatch``` command.
+The detailed slurm documentation is located here: https://slurm.schedmd.com/.

 ## Geometry
 Some operations need derivations, which are given here.